rachelngordon/rachelngordon.github.io/_pages/3_academic.md

   - Loyola University Chicago

 **HONORS**
+* Katherine Johnson Award for outstanding achievement in data science curriculum and research, Department of Computer Science at Loyola University Chicago, 2024.
 * Best Paper Presentation in the Sciences, Loyola University Chicago Interdisciplinary Research Symposium, 2024.
 * Defense of M.S.
 Thesis with Distinction, Loyola University Chicago, 2024.
 * Father Rust.
 S.J.
 Memorial Award for outstanding achievement in mathematics and statistics courses, Department of Mathematics & Statistics at Loyola Unviersity Chicago, 2022.